XinFinOrg/Open-Hackathon/README.md

 Various blockchain need to connect to each other to create more efficiency in system.
 Like Bitcoin, Ripple and IOTA.
 We need to Create Bridge between various blockchain.

+### XDCE Token Staking Function.

+A staking mechanism requires users who offer compute power or other resources to the service takers in the ecosystem to put up a portion of their tokens in order to do so.
+If a user has no tokens to stake, but wants to support the network by providing resources they must purchase them.
+In exchange for staking their tokens and providing the service a financial reward is received.
+By forcing providers to take a financial risk you are weeding out bad actors.

+Read more detailed requirement [here](https://github.com/XinFinOrg/Hackathon/blob/master/OpenHackathon/XDCE_Staking_Function.md)

 ## For Hackathons